microsoft/aed-rust-learn-content/generic-types-traits/includes/0-introduction.md

 # Prerequisites

-To understand this chapter, you must have understood Rust's Type System concepts and have consolidated your understanding of Move Semantics.
+To make sense of this chapter, you must have a solid understanding of Rust's Type System and Move Semantics.
+If you have any questions about those topics, please review our previous module:
+**Understand ownership, borrowing and lifetimes**.